ZeroGDesign/docs/docs/pages/menu/menu_faq.md

 ## What is Hydra?

 Hydra is an open source 3 point leveling system for your print bed.
-It's still in Alpha future information will be provided in the future.
+It's still in Alpha, future information will be provided in the future.

 ---